pablojimeno/code-rails/chapter_9_rails_resource_generator,_omniauth/green_oauth.md

 - After your Twitter app is created, you'll have to edit the app's settings and check off "Allow this application to be used to sign in with twitter."

 - For some reason you may have to save the setting twice.
 Go back and double check that the check-box is ***really*** checked.
-This seems to be a bug with Twitter.
+This seems to be a long-standing bug with Twitter.

-- Copy the consumer key and consumer secret into your `config/application.yml` (or `.env` file, depending on which gem you're using).
+- Copy the consumer key and consumer secret into your `.env` file (or `config/application.yml` if you are using Figaro).

 <br />